tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 - `HC2`: Adjusts the errors based on the leverage values (how much influence each data point has on the regression).
   - Suited for regressions with influential data points.
 - `HC3`: Squares the adjustment factor used by `HC2`, making it  more robustness against influential points.
-  - recommended when sample sizes are small or the data contains outliers.
+  - Recommended when sample sizes are small or the data contains outliers.

 {{% codeblock %}}
 ```R